mltaskova/CSC262-ToyCPU/README.md

 ### (20) Load the higher-level language bits:

-- Construct a class ``ASMLine`` similar to Instruction that has its own parse method (arguments can now be strings!).
+- Construct a class ``fvm.ASMLine`` similar to Instruction that has its own parse method (arguments can now be strings!).

 ### (20) Variable Numbering
 - Loop through this program, collecting all unique variables mentioned.